juhahinkula/juhahinkula.github.io/_posts/2016-07-16-crudboot-manytomany.markdown

 ![screenshot]({{ site.baseurl }}/img/manytomany_list.png)

-List page also shows studen courses in one column.
+List page also shows student's courses in one column.
 This column is implemented by using thymeleaf iterator and iteration status.
-It shows all coruses separetad by comma.
+It shows all student's courses separated by comma.
 See more info about iteration status from [thymelead pages](http://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html#keeping-iteration-status).

 {% highlight html %}
 <tr th:each = "student : ${students}">